Domination and 2-degree-packing numbers in graphs: Introduction

+An \emph{independent set} of a graph $G$ is a subset $I\subseteq V(G)$ such that any two vertices of $I$ are not adjacent.
+The \emph{independence number} of $G$, $\alpha(G)$, is the maximum order of an independent set.
+A \emph{vertex cover} of a graph $G$ is a subset $T\subseteq V(G)$ such that all edges of $G$ has at least one end in $T$.
+The \emph{covering number} of $G$, $\beta(G)$, is the minimum order of a vertex cover of $G$.
 A \emph{dominating set} of a graph $G$ is a set $D\subseteq V(G)$ such that each vertex $u\in V(G)\setminus D$ satisfies $N(u)\cap D\neq\emptyset$.
-The \emph{domination number} of $G$, denoted by $\gamma(G)$, is the minimum order of a domination set.
-An \emph{independent set} of a graph $G$ is a set $I\subseteq V(G)$ such that any two vertices of $I$ are not adjacent.
-The \emph{independent number} of $G$, denoted by $\alpha(G)$, is the maximum order of an independent set.
-A \emph{covering set} of a graph $G$ is a set $T\subseteq V(G)$ such that every edge of $G$ has at least one end in $T$.
-The \emph{covering number} of $G$, denoted by $\beta(G)$, is the minimum order of a covering set.
-It is well-known that if $G$ is a graph with no isolated vertices then
+The \emph{domination number} of $G$, $\gamma(G)$, is the minimum order of a dominating set.